kaycix/minimal-mistakes/docs/_pages/formulation.md

 permalink: /formulation/
 title: ""
 ---
-<h6>Uniqueness of a Waterborne Polish</h6>
+<h6>How are Waterborne Nail Polishes Different?</h6>
-<p>Go Natural Nail Polish is an odorless, non-toxic, environmentally safe, hypoallergenic, water-based nail
+<p>Our nail polish, the product of a revolutionary new technology never before available to the cosmetic industry,
-polish, the product of a revolutionary new technology never before available to the cosmetic industry.
-Go Natural approaches the application, glamour and durability performance of traditional nail polishes but without the attendant drawbacks of foul odors, toxicity and damage to our environment and to your nails.</p>
+approaches the application, glamour and durability performance of traditional nail polishes but without the attendant drawbacks of foul odors, toxicity and damage to our environment and to your nails.</p>
 <p>
 There are fundamental differences between waterborne and solventborne systems which manifest